 Yes, Spotify Premium removes all third-party advertisements from the listening experience.
 This is one of the main selling points of the Premium subscription.

 To the best of our knowledge, there is no difference in the range of podcasts available between the free and Premium services.
-Both free and Premium users have access to the same catalog of podcasts.
+Both free and Premium users have access to the same podcast catalog.
 The main differences lie in how you can listen (offline downloads for Premium) and the presence of ads (removed for Premium), not in content availability.